 5-year Price Appreciation: VOO, VUG, VOOV, VYM

 What are leveraged ETFs?
+What are TQQQ and SQQQ ETFs?

-Leveraged exchange traded funds (ETFs) aim to amplify the returns of an index or target fund.
+Leveraged exchange-traded funds (ETFs) aim to amplify the returns of an index or target fund.

 A regular ETF such as Invesco QQQ Trust Series 1 ETF (QQQ) aims to track the return of the Nasdaq 100 Index, i.e. if Nasdaq Index goes up by 5%, QQQ goes up by 5%, and if Nasdaq goes down by 3% QQQ goes down by 3%.